markosluga/kolla-fountain/README.md

 ## An easy way to deploy OpenStack with kolla.

-### To get started clone the repository and Replace the IP address to an availabe address on your adapter:
+### To get started clone the repository and replace the following:

+* Replace /dev/sdb with your cinder device(s) at line 6 and 7 in host-prep.sh

+`sudo pvcreate /dev/sdb
+sudo vgcreate cinder-volumes /dev/sdb'

-* Line 8 in kolla-shaker.sh
+* IP address to an availabe address on your adapter at line 8 in kolla-shaker.sh

 `sudo sed -i "31i kolla_internal_vip_address: \"172.20.208.200\" " /etc/kolla/globals.yml`

-* Replace 172.20.208.200 with the IP of your cluster in
-* Replace /dev/sdb with your cinder device(s)